hackersclubsv/hackersclub-frontend-django/src/assets/wiki/student_services.md

 For assistance with any WeWork device in the building, submit a support ticket on the App or Member site (members.wework.com).

-For additional ITS resources at Northeastern, visit the website at its.northeastern.edu/
+For additional ITS resources at Northeastern, visit the website at regionalhelp@northeastern.edu

 ### Space and Event Reservation Requests